marquitosrdr/Final-Thesis-Project/README.md

+# Deep Learning Models in Predicting Loan Default Probability
-# Final Thesis Project in RMarkDown
+## Final Thesis Project in RMarkDown
-Marcos Rusiñol de Rueda
+### Marcos Rusiñol de Rueda

-Go see the Markdown document to get the entire code.

-# Steps:
-# 0. Variable Transformation

-If NewExist = 2, then New = 1; otherwise New = 0
-If MIS_Status = CHGOFF, then Default = 1; otherwise Default = 0
-Create variable recession.
-Recession is defined any year between December 2007 and June 2009

-# 1. Cleaning Dataset

-# 2. Descriptive Analysis

-# 3. WOECreditRiskModelling (WOE)
-Create the WOE of each variable

-# 4. Train, Test and Validation sets
+The main objective of the thesis is to apply a Deep Learning approach to the PD used to assess whether or not a credit transaction is granted.
+It is therefore intended that, given an operation, the DL model predicts whether it is granted [0], or not granted [1].
+In particular, it is intended to provide an explanation of the concepts of Credit Risk, Machine Learning and Deep Learning.
+As well as to carry out a simple practical implementation.
+Following this approach, the less error there is in an entity's PD predictions, the better the entity will be able to control and manage its risks and, consequently, have a better image of reality.